madjar/blog/content/python/asyncio-scraper.rst

 --------

-Now that we know how to do asynchronous HTTP requests, we can write a scrapper.
+Now that we know how to do asynchronous HTTP requests, we can write a scraper.
 The only other part we need is something to read the html.
 I use beautifulsoup_ for that, be others like pyquery_ or lxml_.

 .. _lxml: http://lxml.de/

-For this example, we'll write a small scrapper to get the torrent links for various linux distributions from the pirate bay.
+For this example, we'll write a small scraper to get the torrent links for various linux distributions from the pirate bay.

 First of all, a helper coroutine to do get requests: